drnsmith/drnsmith.github.io/content/projects/Project8/Project8.md

  - `Gradient Boosting` excelled at capturing complex patterns but required careful tuning of hyperparameters like learning rate and number of trees.
  - Both models outperformed simpler regression techniques, particularly in predicting pollution spikes.

-### 2. Neural Networks: A Deep Dive
+### 2. Neural Networks
 #### The Need for Neural Networks

 While ensemble methods are powerful, they struggle with time-series data, where patterns evolve over time.
 Enter NNs, particularly `Long Short-Term Memory (LSTM)` networks, which are designed to handle sequential data.

-#### Implementing LSTM for PM10 Prediction

 LSTM networks, a type of recurrent neural network (RNN), can "remember" patterns across long sequences, making them ideal for predicting hourly or daily PM10 levels.

 ```python